Katie-Bar-The-Door Award Nominees and Winners

 ACTRESS (Comedy/Musical)

-winner: Jean Harlow (Red Dust, Dinner At Eight and Bombshell)
+winner: Jean Harlow (Dinner at Eight and Bombshell)

-nominees: Joan Blondell (The Gold Diggers Of 1933); Miriam Hopkins (Trouble in Paradise and Design For Living); May Robson (Lady For A Day); Mae West (I'm No Angel)
+nominees: Joan Blondell (The Gold Diggers Of 1933); Miriam Hopkins (Trouble in Paradise and Design For Living); May Robson (Lady For A Day); Mae West (She Done Him Wrong and I'm No Angel)

 DIRECTOR (Drama)